MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 After you install an integrating product, you must give users security access to that integrating product before it can be used.
-You may have to modify existing security tasks and roles or create new security tasks and roles before you can modify a user’s security settings.
-However, depending on the integrating product, there already may be default security tasks and roles that you can use when you modify a user’s security settings in the User Security Setup window.
+You may have to modify existing security tasks and roles or create new security tasks and roles before you can modify a user's security settings.
+However, depending on the integrating product, there already may be default security tasks and roles that you can use when you modify a user's security settings in the User Security Setup window.

 #### Setting access to alternate/modified forms and reports

-Alternate forms and reports are forms and reports that have been incorporated into integrating products that you’ve installed.
+Alternate forms and reports are forms and reports that have been incorporated into integrating products that you've installed.
 Modified forms and reports are existing Microsoft Dynamics GP forms and reports that have been modified using Report